zedireis/taskmaster/README.md

       - First add as many calendars as you want with the command:
       /new_calendar
-      * Note that the calendar has to be in the .ical format and be public.
+      * Note that the calendar has to be a iCal URL in the .ics format and be public.
       As matter the fact, the calendar doesn't need to be publicly available, but public for people with a link.
       In the case of Google Calendar you have a secret ical address you can use.

       - Then, when everyone has added their calendar you need to include them in a calculation with the command:
       /find_timeslot users add